Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Case Study

-The simulation is conducted in a $500 \times 500$ m area.
+The simulation is in a $500 \times 500$ m area.
 We deploy $4$ rotary-wing UAVs serving ground users distributed via a Gauss-Markov mobility model \cite{ji2024resource}.
 The communication links operate at a carrier frequency of $28$ GHz with a bandwidth of $400$ MHz.
 The channel follows the 3GPP TR 38.901 Urban Micro model\footnote{\url{https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3173}}, explicitly accounting for blockage with a LoS path loss exponent of $2.1$ and a Non-LoS exponent of $3.5$.
 UAV power consumption is modeled using Blade Element Momentum theory, including blade profile power $79.8$ W, induced power $88.6$ W, and rotor tip speed $120$ m/s.
-Moreover, we compare \emph{Wireless Copilot} with an LLM-based scheme, Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yao2025multi}, and Proximal Policy Optimization (PPO) \cite{sun2024proportional}\footnote{Our codes are available at \url{https://github.com/LHX9988/Wireless-Copilot}}.
-Among them, the LLM-based scheme and \emph{Wireless Copilot} are both developed based on ChatGPT-4o.
+Moreover, we compare \emph{Wireless Copilot} with an LLM-based scheme, Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yao2025multi}, and Proximal Policy Optimization (PPO) \cite{sun2024proportional}.
+The LLM-based scheme and \emph{Wireless Copilot} are developed by ChatGPT-4o.